-During 2021/22:
+During 2022/23:

-- We closed two Network Innovation Allowance (NIA) funded projects including our machine learning project which gave insights into improvements to our fault location algorithms, as well as our asset condition monitoring. - We have registered three NIA projects including the Hyperspectral imaging for spoil classification project, which aims to develop a portable unit to allows classification, on site, of spoil as hazardous or not. - We have eight NIA projects in-flight including Interface which is looking to rationalise the data architecture in our distribution substations, allowing us to gain greater visibility of loadings at a more granular level. - We started work on our Network Innovation Competition (NIC) project BiTraDER which is looking to demonstrate how access to a neutral market allows connected resources to trade their obligations bilaterally, encouraging more of them to offer flexible services, increasing availability of flexibility and thereby reducing whole system costs. - We have continued our delivery of the NIC project QUEST which is looking to produce an overarching, holistic, control system which optimises the performance of our existing systems.
+- We closed seven Network Innovation Allowance (NIA) funded projects including our LV Predict project which set out a methodology for determining condition of our LV cables. - As this was the end of the RIIO-ED1 price control we did not register any new projects, however, we continued to review proposals for new projects that would be of benefit over RIIO-ED2. - We have four NIA projects in-flight, including the LIV project which looks at how we could better understand the needs of the different archetypes of vulnerable customers connected to our network. - We continued work on our Network Innovation Competition (NIC) project BiTraDER which is looking to demonstrate how access to a neutral market allows connected resources to trade their obligations bilaterally, encouraging more of them to offer flexible services, increasing availability of flexibility, and thereby reducing whole system costs. - We have continued our delivery of the NIC project QUEST, which is looking to produce an overarching, holistic, control system which optimises the performance of our existing systems.